Kjaerandsen/DCSG2900-ThreatTotal/README.md

 Threat total is a threat intelligence service which allows you to get a quick overlook over the safety of using a particular website, domain or application.
-We retrieve data from the NTNU soc database, as well as external sources such as: ....

 ## Team members: